 - Your blog’s web address will look like this: https://yourwebsitename.blogspot.com

-- Well-loved by teachers and beginners because it is VERY easy to use!
+- Well-loved by beginners because it is VERY easy to use!
 You can even keep using Blogger to write and edit your website if you buy your own domain.

 - WordPress is known as the more “professional” blogging platform, but that doesn’t mean you should abandon Blogger altogether.
 There are some benefits, like being able to show ads and monetize your blog without buying a domain.

 - I’ve used Blogger as part of a collaborative blog with other librarian bloggers, but I didn’t like it very much.
 When it comes to WordPress vs. Blogger, though, I think it’s a matter of preference and what you’re used to.

 MailChimp – Email list/subscription management (free up to 1000 subscribers with some limitations)

 - Yes, you want to be collecting email addresses right away…even if you don’t use them for anything.
 You never know if you’ll later decide to use email as a way to reach more people, or to market a product, service, or course you make.
 If people are interested in following you, you should invite them in!

 - I haven’t used MailChimp myself, but it is VERY popular for starting out because it’s free.

 - You can also start with Mad Mimi for free, but the free account is only for 500 or less followers.